meteoritenhagel/gameboy-disassemble/README.md

 # gameboy-disassemble
-Disassembler for gameboy bytecode.
+Decoder for gameboy bytecode.
 Work in progress.